Field notes · Context loss

 Return here: this felt hard because the boundary is unclear.

-That sentence is not extra work.
+That sentence takes seconds.
 It is a handoff.
 You are helping your future self come back without having to become a detective.

 The point